tcdjlin/software-system-holistic-design/README.md

-## Holistic Software System Design: FromUML Design to Projects
+## Holistic Software System Design: UML Design to Projects

 Using Board Game as an example of **implementation**.